freuk/dhrun/README.md

 ### Hacking

 -   `nix-shell` provides a dev environment with cabal-build, ghcid, hlint, brittany, and other tools.
-There is a small vendored codebase in /nix that provides this.

 -   you need to procure [`dhall-to-cabal`](https://github.com/dhall-lang/dhall-to-cabal)